alexbleich/housing-affordability-tool/ASSUMPTIONS.md

 # Assumptions, Methods, Data Schema, and Guardrails

-*Technical appendix for the Housing Affordability Visualizer.
-This document explains how inputs are read, how costs are combined, how price maps to income, and what safeguards and caveats apply.
-Written for non-coders who want transparency.*
+*This is a technical appendix for the Housing Affordability Visualizer written for non-coders who want transparency.
+This document explains how inputs are read, how costs are combined, how price maps to income, and what safeguards and caveats apply.*

 ## 1) Data Files (and the columns we expect)